lcrawlab/SINATRA/README.md

 For each shape in the dataset, EC curves are computed in every direction and then concatenated into a *p*-dimensional topological feature vector.
 For a study with *n*-shapes, we analayze an *n × p* design matrix, where the columns denote the Euler characteristic computed at a given filtration step and direction combination.

-###  Inference using a Gaussian Process model and RATE for variable selection.
+###  Gaussian Process Classification and Variable Selection

-We are interested with classifying two classes of shapes.
-For this purpose we set up a Gaussian Process model relating the EC curve matrix to the class labels.
-The EC curve matrix is comprised of *features* which are exactly the Euler characteristic values of sublevel sets in various directions.

-To perform variable selection on this model, we use a measure of centrality called RATE (Crawford, 2019) -- each feature is assigned a normalized value, representing its importance.
+Recall we are interested in identifying physical features that best differentiate two classes of shapes.
+For this purpose, we use Gaussian process classification model to assess the relationship between topological summary statistics and the variance between class labels.
+To perform variable selection on these statistics, we use relative centrality measures: a criterion which evaluates how much information about the shape classification is lost when a particular topological feature is missing from the model.

-Thresholding the features above a certain RATE value then determines a feature selection method.
+Keeping ECs with centrality measures above a certain threshold then determines a selected set worth further investigation.

-The inference step and RATE step are done within the function

-	find_rate_variables_with_other_sampling_methods

-### Reconstruction of the selected subimage.
+### Reconstruction of the Selected Sub-Image

-We then map back the selected features via the function

-	compute_selected_vertices_cones.

-This generates the subimage on a given shape in our dataset.
+After obtaining a select set of topological features, we map this information back onto the physical shape using the function `compute_selected_vertices_cones`.
+This generates the sub-image on a given shape in our dataset.

-Alternatively, the function

-	reconstruct_vertices_on_shape

-generates a heatmap on the shape which can be interpreted as the importance of each subset of the shape with respect to the outcome, in this case the class label.
+Alternatively, the function `reconstruct_vertices_on_shape` generates a heatmap on the shape which can be interpreted as visualizing the importance of each subset of Euler characteristics with respect to the class labels.

-### Vignettes
+### Available Vignettes

 Usage of the code is best understood by viewing the examples in `software/vignettes`.
 We provide examples of running the full pipeline on the following cases:

 - Simulated shapes as in the manuscript.
 - Imported OFF files of very different shapes.
 - Generating power curves for simulated shapes.
 - Datasets of primate molars.

 ## Relevant Citations